 If you’re researching document control systems for a highly regulated industry, there’s a strong chance that compliance is a primary concern.

-- Global collaboration: Cloud-based software of document system collaboration can enable real-time global collaboration between a distributed workforce with simple access from desktop computers or mobile devices.
+Cloud-based software for document system collaboration can enable real-time global collaboration between a distributed workforce with simple access from desktop computers or mobile devices.

 All organizations can benefit from document control systems.
 If your organization needs an FDA-compliant solution for managing documentation, identifying a vendor whose software fully complies with CFR 21 Part 11 is crucial like Intellect.